 - For a regular namkeen version, add curry leaves, turmeric powder, or dry coconut.

-- For a lighter snack mix, add roasted makhana.
+- For extra crunch, add air-fried makhana.

 Substitutions